California Takes Controversial Approach to Fentanyl Crisis

 Keith Humphreys, a professor of psychiatry and behavioral sciences at Stanford University, poses for a photo in Stanford, Calif., on Aug.
 29, 2016.
 (Marcio Jose Sanchez/AP Photo)

-Further complicating the equation is the fact that non-opioids such as the “zombie drug” xylazine—which does not respond to naloxone—is showing up in nearly 30 percent of all fentanyl powder seizures, and there is no long term research indicating how effective naloxone is after repeated use, or the impact of increasingly higher doses needed to reverse synthetic opioid overdoses.
+Further complicating the equation is the fact that non-opioids such as the “zombie drug” xylazine—which does not respond to naloxone—is showing up in nearly 30 percent of all fentanyl powder seizures.
+Moreover, there is no long-term research indicating how effective naloxone is after repeated use, or how the increasingly higher doses needed to reverse synthetic opioid overdoses affect people.

-Meanwhile, naloxone has a shorter half-life than many powerful synthetic opioids—including nitazenes, an “emerging threat” in the U.S. drug supply—meaning people can re-overdose after revival.
+Meanwhile, naloxone has a shorter half-life than many powerful synthetic opioids—including nitazenes, an “emerging threat” in the U.S. drug supply—meaning people can overdose again after revival.

-California’s current fentanyl awareness campaigns elide the ugly realities of using fentanyl—or meth, which in Los Angeles County last year killed nearly as many people—in favor of a message that works “in alliance with people who use drugs for safer and managed drug use.”
+California’s current fentanyl awareness campaigns elide the ugly realities of using fentanyl—or meth, which killed nearly as many people in Los Angeles County last year—in favor of a message that works “in alliance with people who use drugs for safer and managed drug use.”

 There are no photos of children who died from a single dose, no acknowledgement of the people suffering what amounts to a living death on the streets, no testimony from people who have recovered from their addiction.